hamadalhibshi/hamadalhibshi/README.md

 # 💫 About Me:
-I’m a Mobile and Full-Stack Developer passionate about building scalable, user-focused digital experiences from concept to production.
+A Mobile and Full-Stack Developer passionate about building scalable, user-focused digital experiences from concept to production.
 I specialize in developing high-performance mobile applications alongside modern web interfaces, ensuring seamless integration across the entire stack.<br><br>I focus on writing clean, maintainable code and delivering solutions that are both technically sound and intuitive to use.
 I enjoy turning complex problems into simple, elegant products that provide real business value.<br><br>I’m continuously exploring new technologies and best practices to create fast, reliable, and future-ready applications.

 ## 🌐 Socials: